 Management accountants have a strategic role.
-They’re also known as virtual chief financial officers (VCFOs), and act as an outsourced accountant for multiple businesses at one time.
+They’re also known as virtual chief financial officers (VCFOs), acting as an outsourced accountant for multiple businesses at one time.

-A hybrid of a business coach, financial advisor and colleague, they work with you to help your business.
-They’ll make sure you’re on the right track and don’t miss opportunities.
-There’s a lot of value to be found by working with management accountants.
+A hybrid of a business coach, financial advisor and colleague, they’ll make sure you’re on the right track and don’t miss opportunities.
+So, there’s a lot of value to be gained working with a management accountant.

 Typically, financial accountants prepare historical reports.
 These are based on past performance, which doesn’t always help businesses take the next steps.

-Management accountants analyse the figures in said reports They’re future-focused, usually relying on forecasts to show where a business currently stands, and where it is heading.
-This helps businesses make better decisions and promotes growth.
+Management accountants analyse the figures in said reports.
+They’re future-focused, usually relying on forecasts to show where a business currently stands – and where it’s heading.
+Therefore, they help businesses make better decisions and promote growth.

 Their data-driven approach to decision-making means more often than not you’ll improve the health of your business.
 Management accountants give you insight into how you’re performing and what you can do to improve.

-Using actual figures they’ll put together a forecast, predicting the ups and downs you’re set to experience financially throughout the next set period.
+Using actual figures they’ll put together a forecast.
+This predicts the ups and downs you’re set to experience financially throughout the next period.